Allenz5/ShortCutAI/README.md

 # <span style="font-size: 2rem;">⚡ Quick Start</span>

 ### Add your OpenAI API key
 Open `Settings` and paste your API key (starts with `sk-`).
-TextBuddy uses this key to communicate with the AI.
+GoBuddy uses this key to communicate with the AI.

 ### Record your hotkeys
 In the main window, choose `Inline` or `Popup`, then click `Record Hotkey` to assign shortcuts you can use from any app.